-- A correct 1st round pick has a value of three (as it was the most difficult to make, being based only on cast bios and research); a correct 2nd round pick has a value of two; a correct 3rd round pick (probably in about four weeks or so) has a value of one. - After the finale, we'll work together to create an equation that will help us distribute the Hi-Chews evenly amongst those who guessed correctly in their 1st, 2nd, and/or 3rd picks.
+- A correct 1st round pick has a value of three (as it was the most difficult to make, being based only on cast bios and research); a correct 2nd round pick had a value of two; a correct 3rd round pick has a value of one. - After the finale, we'll work together to create an equation that will help us distribute the Hi-Chews evenly amongst those who guessed correctly in their 1st, 2nd, and/or 3rd picks.

-With that in mind, who is your second pick?
+With that in mind, who is your final pick?